Collection of Commercial Rent Arrears

 The circumstances of Commercial Rent Arrears and their leases tend to differ greatly, but the main options landlords can choose to deal with the problem are:

 Forfeiture, Commercial Rent Arrears Recovery (CRAR) and Pursuing A Guarantor.

 Forfeiture, or “re-entry”, is the landlord’s right to terminate the lease if the tenant is in breach of any of its covenants.

-Where there are not satisfactory goods to cover the Commercial Rent arrears, further action can be taken against the company or individuals by way of Debt Collection.
+Where there are not satisfactory goods to cover the Commercial Rent arrears, further action can be taken against the company or individuals by instructing a Debt Collection Agency.

-When a person or other Company has agreed to act as a guarantor for the tenant’s covenants under any commercial lease, it is entirely at the landlords discretion if they wish to pursue the guarantor for any outstanding commercial rent arrears. to consider pursuing them if the tenant is in arrears of rent.
+When a person or other business has agreed to act as a guarantor for a tenant, it is entirely at the landlord’s discretion to turn to them for payment.
+They will also consider pursuing them if the tenant is in arrears of rent.

 If the collection of unpaid commercial rent arrears is dealt with properly then it can see you reunited with lost revenue.